-COM 531 Communication and Social Change (3) fall and spring only
+COM 531 Communication and Social Change (3)

 Examination of human communication and technologies of communication as agents of social change within groups, communities, organizations, and/or cultures.
 Prerequisite: COM 502.

 COM 532 Relational Dynamics in Communication (3)

 Relational communication examined through principles of personal relationships and social interaction, includes discussion of reciprocity, dialogue, and equality.
 Prerequisite: COM 502.